Five Economical Cars You Can Fit a Double Bass Into

 This car got great reliability ratings and a high safety score as well.
 It gets excellent gas mileage, and it has more space in the back than what you would think just by looking at it.

 The ride is a little bumpy and noisy but it is economical.
-Based off 37 reviews in 2012 the Honda Fit ranked 1st in affordable small cars.
+Based on 37 reviews in 2012, the Honda Fit ranked 1st in affordable small cars.

 Starting Price: $15,325 new